 You can call their office and ask if they are in the Blue Cross Blue Shield of Michigan or BCN network.

-Members can also visit bcbsm.com and use our Find Care tool to confirm if a provider or facility is in our network.
+Members can visit bcbsm.com and use our Find Care tool to confirm if a provider or facility participates in our network.
 You can also call the number on the back of your member ID card to ask a representative.

-Yes, Michigan Medicine physicians in southeast Michigan facilities will be out-of-network as of July 1, 2026, unless a new agreement is reached.
-Members can visit bcbsm.com and select the Find Care tab to choose an in-network provider.
+Yes, Michigan Medicine physicians in Southeast Michigan facilities will no longer be participating in our network as of July 1, 2026, unless a new agreement is reached.
+Members can visit bcbsm.com and select the Find Care tab to choose a participating provider.

-Yes – if you have a referral to see a physician or have a service at a Michigan Medicine southeast Michigan facility on or after July 1, 2026, you need to switch to an in-network provider or facility.
-Discuss this with the doctor who gave you the referral and let them know that specialists have to be in the Blue Cross or BCN networks.
+Yes – if you have a referral to see a physician or have a service at a Michigan Medicine Southeast Michigan facility on or after July 1, 2026, you need to switch to a participating provider or facility.
+Discuss this with the doctor who gave you the referral and let them know that specialists have to participate in the Blue Cross or BCN networks.

 For PPO members, existing prior authorizations will still be valid if you have continuity of care and the effective date of the prior authorization is within the continuity of care timeframe.
-If this is not the case, then your provider will have to request a new prior authorization, and you should use an in-network facility after Michigan Medicine’s southeast Michigan facilities leave the Blue Cross and BCN networks.
+If this is not the case, then your provider will have to request a new prior authorization, and you should use a participating facility after Michigan Medicine’s Southeast Michigan facilities leave the Blue Cross and BCN networks.

 For HMO members, existing prior authorizations will be honored if used within the required 30-day window of time.
-If they have expired, a member will have to get a new prior authorization from their provider.
+If they have expired, a member will have to get a new prior authorization for a participating provider.

-Previously scheduled non-elective procedures will be covered by Blue Cross and members will be responsible for in-network, out-of-pocket costs.
+Previously scheduled non-elective procedures will be covered by Blue Cross and members will be responsible for participating, out-of-pocket costs.

-Many other services, including elective surgeries, will not be covered or will be covered at a lesser amount.
+Many other services, including elective surgeries, will not be covered or will be covered at a lesser amount, if a new contract is not signed before July 1, 2026.
 Michigan Medicine could bill you the difference between what Blue Cross pays for the service and Michigan Medicine’s billed charges.
-If you are unsure of the coverage of your upcoming procedure, please call the number on the back of your member ID card.
+We recommend you schedule procedures with participating providers and facilities.

 While we continue to seek a resolution, if you have questions about payments for services under your coverage, please call the number on the back of your member ID card.